Lesbian, Gay, Bisexual and Transgender+ (LGBT+)

 We take pride in the intrusive scrutiny we place our LGBT hate crime under to make sure our handling of these troubling offences is constantly improving.
 LGBT+ people should be able to live and visit in West Yorkshire proud of who they are and who they love.
 Tackling hate crime is a priority in our Police and Crime Plan because of the impact these offences have on the LGBT+ community.

 West Yorkshire Police is determined to be an organisation representative of the communities it serves.
 Victims of crime come from a wide range of communities with a wide range of experiences and so it is essential our officers and staff are just as diverse.
-We have a positive action programme in place which is designed to ensure we are representative of our LGBT+ community, so if you are interested in joining our organisation as a Police Officer, Police staff member, Special Constable or Volunteer please register your interest here and then email our LGBT staff network who will be able to offer some guidance to application processes.
+We have a positive action programme in place which is designed to ensure we are representative of our LGBT+ community, so if you are interested in joining our organisation as a Police Officer, Police staff member, Special Constable or Volunteer check out our vacancies here.
+Our LGBT staff network (details below) can offer guidance with the application processes.

 Safe In Safe Out